perezsergioace/java-programming-class/Notes/Chapter_4_notes.md

 The continues statement should also be avoided.
 Like the break statement, it bypasses the loop's logic and makes the code difficult to understand and debug.

+## **4.9 Deciding Which Loop to Use**
+Although most repetitive algorithms can be written with any of the three types of loops, each works best in different situations.
+* **The while loop**.
+The while loop is a pretest loop.
+It is ideal in situations where you do not want the loop to iterate if the condition is false from the beginning.
+It is also ideal if you want to use a sentinel value to terminate the loop.
+* **The do-while loop**.
+The do-while loop is a posttest loop.
+It is ideal in situations where you always want the loop to iterate at least once.
+* **The for loop**.
+The for loop is a pretest loop that has built-in expressions for initializing, testing, and updating.
+These expressions make it very convenient to use a loop control variable as a counter.
+The for loop is ideal in situations where the exact number of iterations is known.